Blog

 • Changes in sleeping and eating habits

-• Expressing feeling trapped or suffering from unbearable mental and/or physical pain
+• Being bullied, feeling trapped or suffering from unbearable mental and/or physical pain

 How You Can Help

 • Listen actively: If someone you know appears to be at risk, take the time to listen without judgment.
-Sometimes, just being heard can make a huge difference.
+Being heard can make a difference.

 • Stay connected: Regular check-ins can make a vulnerable person feel valued and less isolated.